🔥 DeepEval 4.0 just got released. Read the announcement.

 The RoleViolationMetric first uses an LLM to detect and extract specific statements or behaviors from the actual_output that indicate role violations, before using the same LLM to classify whether each detected statement actually represents a role violation based on the expected role.

-Definition of Role Violations
+Definition of role violations

 In deepeval, whether a detected statement represents a role violation is defined according to the following rubric: